lf-edge/eve/docs/BUILD.md

 **Installer**

 * kernel: EVE uses its own custom kernel package, rather than one of the standard linuxkit ones.
-This is required since EVE's installer has a double duty as a verification tool for whether hardware can support running Xen.
-We do this by booting Xen (see below) with the same kernel that the actual EVE deployment will use.
+Technically, the installer could use a standard linux kernel from [linuxkit/kernel](https://github.com/linuxkit/kernel).
+However, while _installing_ has few special requirements, _booting_ the live system _does_ have requirements, including proper xen support and appropriate device drivers functioning.
+Rather than having the install function, only to have the live boot fail because of driver, module or xen issues, we boot the installer with the exact same kernel as the live system, allowing it to serve double-duty as both an installer and a verifier.
 * `init` packages:
     * `zededa/grub` - CoreOS inspired GRUB required to enable CoreOS-style dual partition upgrades.
     * `zededa/devices-trees` - device trees for all the ARM platforms that EVE supports.